ARMmbed/mbed-webapp-example/README.md

 - Sign up for the first time or login with your credentials.
 - Click on the Access keys link.
 - Create new access key.
+- Open the example-app from browser: http://localhost:8082.
-- Go to Configuration page of example-app.
+- Select Configuration tab at the top of the page.
 - Select Token Authentication.
 - Enter the access key and save.